microsoft/PowerToys/doc/releases/tests-checklist-template.md

    - [ ] Paste again the text using standard Windows Ctrl + V shortcut and ensure the text is now pasted plain without formatting as well.
    - [ ] Change the activation shorctut and ensure that Paste As Plain Text is triggered using new shortcut.
    - [ ] Disable the module and ensure that text is not being pasted using activation shortcut.

+### Registry Preview
+ * Open Registry Editor, add new registry key with 1 string value and 1 binary value in e.g. HKLM/Software/Classes/PowerToysTest.
+Right click new registry key->export and export it to file.
+ * Launch Registry Preview by right-clicking exported .reg file->'Preview'.
+Then:
+   - [ ] Uncheck ReadOnly checkbox and edit file content.
+Ensure that visual try is being re-populated while typing.
+Save the file by pressing Save file button.
+Confirm that file is properly saved by pressing Edit file... button which will open file in Notepad.
+Try saving file using Save file as... button.
+   - [ ] Edit file externaly (e.g. in Notepad) and save it there.
+Pres Reload from file button and ensure that file content and visual tree are reloaded and show new content.
+   - [ ] Select some registry key with registry values in visual tree and ensure that registry values are shown properly in bottom-right area.
+   - [ ] Try opening different registry file by pressing Open file button.
+   - [ ] Delete newly created registry key from first step manually in Registry Editor, then try writing registry changes to registry by pressing Write to Registry button in Registry Preview. *Be careful what you are writing!*

+ * Open Registry Preview Settings.
+Then:
+   - [ ] Disable Registry Preview and ensure that Preview context menu option for .reg files no longer appears.
+   - [ ] Try to launch Registry Preview from it's OOBE page while Registry Preview is disabled and ensure that it does not start.
+   - [ ] Enable Registry Preview again and ensure that Preview context menu option for .reg files appears and that it starts Registry Preview correctly.
+   - [ ] Try to launch Registry Preview from it's Settings page and ensure that it is launched properly.
+   - [ ] Try to launch Registry Preview from it's OOBE page and ensure that it is launched properly.